Skip to content

 Conversations are isolated between channels.
 If you start a conversation in Telegram, you cannot continue it in WhatsApp or the web UI.
 Each channel has its own conversation thread.

 All channels share memory.
-If your instance is on a Budget tier (1 GB), heavy usage from one channel affects the available resources for other channels.
+All channels on your instance share the available memory resources.
+Heavy usage from one channel affects the available resources for other channels.
 This rarely matters for chat conversations, but it can matter if you use features like file processing or web browsing.

 Channel connections survive restarts.
-If your instance restarts (manually or due to memory pressure), channel connections resume automatically within 1-2 minutes.
-You do not need to re-pair.
+If your instance restarts (manually or because of memory pressure), channel connections resume automatically within 1-2 minutes.
+You don't need to re-pair.

 Rebuilds require re-pairing.
 If you rebuild your instance, all channel connections are lost.
-You need to pair Telegram and WhatsApp again.
-The web UI works immediately with your gateway token.
+You'll need to pair Telegram, WhatsApp, Discord, and Slack again.
+The web UI works right away with your gateway token.

 When One Channel Stops Working